In this example, we apply bagging and random forests to the Boston dataset, sourced from the ISLR2 library. Data has 506 rows and 13 variables:

 to create a graph displaying the cross-validation errors (y-axis) in

 relation to the cost complexity (CP) values (x-axis).
-In this example,
+This plot is

-we observe diminishing values of the cost complexity (CP)
+In this example, we observe diminishing values of the CP

 |T|\)).
 It’s worth noting that the dashed line intersects the